sandialabs/canary/docs/source/user/usage.execute_and_analyze.rst

 The base case runs only after all of the parameterized test cases are finished.

-The execute and analyze pattern is enabled by adding :ref:`nvtest.directives.generate_composite_base_case <directive-generate-composite-base-case>` to the test file's directives.
+The execute and analyze pattern is enabled by adding :func:`nvtest.directives.generate_composite_base_case` to the test file's directives.

 .. admonition:: vvtest compatibility